robotraconteur/reynard-the-robot/examples/cpp/README.md

 # Reynard C++ Robot Raconteur Client Example

-This example demonstrates controlling Reynard using Java as a Robot Raconteur client.
+This example demonstrates controlling Reynard using C++ as a Robot Raconteur client.

 This example requires installing the appropriate C++ libraries based on the operating system.
 See https://github.com/robotraconteur/robotraconteur/blob/master/docs/common/installation.md for more information.